learn-co-curriculum/intro-to-the-shell/README.md

 Learning to use your command line is crucial to being a programmer.
 Your terminal is your workbench, get to love it.

+People call a shell a Terminal, Command Line, Shell, etc.

 ## Opening a Terminal OSX

 The easiest way to open a terminal is through Spotlight.